Passive Voice And Active Voice Exercises

 Historical Context:

 The use of active and passive voice has evolved throughout the history of the English language.
 In older forms of English, the passive voice was more common.
-However, over time, the active voice has become the dominant and preferred style in most contexts, particularly in journalistic and business writing.
+That said, over time, the active voice has become the dominant and preferred style in most contexts, particularly in journalistic and business writing.

 The shift towards active voice reflects a broader emphasis on clarity, directness, and accountability.
 In modern writing, the passive voice is often viewed as a stylistic choice to be used sparingly and deliberately.